InboxPolicy vs MillionVerifier

 MillionVerifier returns a status field per email, such as valid, invalid, catch-all, or unknown, built for bulk list cleaning.

-InboxPolicy checks syntax, MX, and live SMTP against its own verification engine, then a deliverability policy turns that evidence into one of five actions: send, send_with_caution, review, retry_later, or avoid, along with a confidence score and the SMTP evidence behind the call.
+InboxPolicy checks syntax, MX, and live SMTP against its own verification engine, then a deliverability policy turns that evidence into one of five actions: send, send_with_caution, review, retry_later, or avoid, along with a confidence score and normalized signals for catch-all, disposable, free, and role-account status.

 When does MillionVerifier win?

-MillionVerifier is the budget king for one-shot cleaning of a large scraped list.
-At roughly $0.59-2.50 per 1,000 verifications, with a free tier and aggressive resolution of unknowns, it is built to prune a static CSV before a send.
+MillionVerifier is the one-shot bulk-at-scale pick.
+It runs $3.90 per 1,000 at entry down to $0.45 per 1,000 at 1M, with a free tier and aggressive resolution of unknowns, so it is built to prune a static CSV before a send.

 If the job is cleaning 500,000 scraped rows once, MillionVerifier is the better fit.